 We post a Consumer Notice at our intake desk or other location explaining the reasons we ask for personal information.
 The Consumer Notice reads:

 This Agency participates in the Sacramento Continuum of Care, Homeless Management Information System (HMIS), which collects basic information about consumers receiving services from this Agency.
-This requirement was enacted in order to get a more accurate count of individuals and families who are homeless, and to identify the need for different services.
+This data is collected in order to get a more accurate count of individuals and families who are homeless, and to identify the need for different services.

 We only collect information that we consider to be appropriate.
 The collection and use of all personal information is guided by strict standards of confidentiality.
-A copy of our Privacy Notice describing our privacy practice is available to all consumers upon request.
+A copy of our Privacy Notice Statement describing our privacy practice is available to all consumers upon request.
 Agencies participating in HMIS share information with local agencies partnered in HMIS unless they serve a protected population, in compliance with applicable federal and state law.
 The list of HMIS Partner Agencies is available to consumers at intake upon request.
 Sharing information among agencies allows those agencies to work in a cooperative manner to provide you with better services.

 You have the right to refuse certain data answers to be entered into the HMIS database.
 As such, we request every consumer whom we serve to sign a “Consumers Informed Consent & Release of Information Authorization”.
 Although you will receive services if you refuse to provide data answers, your eligibility to receive some specialized services may be impacted by not participating in HMIS.